Nanny Taxes in Maine

 Household employers in Maine are not required to have workers’ compensation coverage for full- or part-time employees.
 However, you can choose a voluntary policy to protect you and your employee.
 Get a quote on workers’ compensation insurance.

 Maine’s paid family and medical leave program will cover all employers with one or more employees working in Maine.
-Beginning January 1, 2025, employers and employees will contribute to a paid Family and Medical Leave Insurance Fund.
+Employers and employees started contributing to a paid Family and Medical Leave Insurance Fund on January 1, 2025.
 Benefits will become available on May 1, 2026.

 Employees can take up to 12 weeks of paid leave in a benefit year for any one or a combination of covered reasons.